-Maryland MENTOR is pleased to now officially be a part of the National Mentoring Resource Center with the capability to offer free consulting/technical assistance to Maryland-based mentoring programs based on the Elements of Effective Practice for Mentoring 4th Edition.
-This means, for qualifying programs, we can deploy a Maryland MENTOR Consultant to work with your program for up to 50 hours to support process improvement, program design, and implementation of the EEP4.
+Maryland MENTOR is pleased to now officially be named as Maryland’s Lead Technical Assistance Agency as part of the National Mentoring Resource Center with the capability to offer free consulting/technical assistance to Maryland-based mentoring programs based on the Elements of Effective Practice for Mentoring 4th Edition.
+This means, for qualifying programs, we can deploy a Maryland MENTOR Consultant to work with your program for no cost to support process improvement, program design, and implementation of the EEP4.

 To take advantage of this opportunity, fill out a short Technical Assistance Request for your program on the NMRC website.
 The NMRC sends your request to the closest mentoring partnership and where they will review your application, complete an exploratory phone call, and begin working with you on your program’s needs.

 Some recent examples of technical assistance provided to mentoring programs include:

 - Development and revision of mentoring training materials

 - Guidance and consultation on mentor recruitment plans and strategies

 - Analysis of mentor screening processes

 - Analysis of match support processes

 The National Mentoring Resource Center serves as a comprehensive and reliable resource for mentoring tools and information, as well as program and training materials.